mollie/api-documentation/source/reference/oauth2/authorize.rst

    :type: string
    :condition: required

-   A space separated list of permissions your app requires.
+   A space-separated list of permissions your app requires.
 Refer to :doc:`Permissions </connect/permissions>` for more information about the available scopes.

 .. parameter:: response_type